 TGbf editor: Change the text in P112L49 as follows:

-The First Beam Index field is an index that indicates the first beam to be used in the transmission of the TRN
+The First Beam Index field is an index into the Tx Beam List in the DMG Sensing Measurement Setup element. that indicates the first beam to be used in the transmission of the TRN

 TGbf editor: Change the text in P177L54-59 (Bistatic DMG sensing Instance) as follows:

 BRP frame from the sensing responder.
 The measurement covers the number of transmit AWV Combinations indicated by the Number TX Beams Per Instance field within the DMG Sensing Scheduling subelement of the DMG Sensing Measurement Setup element (see 9.4.2.324 (DMG Sensing Measurement Setup element)).
+The beams covered start from the First Beam Index specified in BRP Sensing element and continues with following beams in the Tx Beam List subelement.
 Per each of these AWV combinations, all the AWV combinations indicated in RX Beam List

 TGbf editor: Change the text in P179L22-25 as follows:

 assigned the value of 0 in the STA ID (#330, #871).
 The sensing initiator sets the First Beam Index field to a value that indicates the first beam that is used for transmission in the TRN field of the first EDMG Multistatic Sensing PPDU.
+The other beams used in the Multistatic Sensing PPDUs are the following beams in the Tx Beam List subelement.
 The sensing initiator sets the Start of #N PPDU subfields to the time, in microseconds,